Informations for students

 The Otto-von-Guericke University Magdeburg answers frequently asked questions from students in a separate FAQ area.
 The page is updated regularly.

-- Students who return or come from a risk area are not permitted to participate in the study programme for 14 days after arrival from the risk area and should contact the Public Health Department in charge as a precaution.
+- Students returning or coming from abroad must go into domestic quarantine for 14 days after their arrival from abroad and are not permitted to participate in the study program.
+As a precautionary measure, you must contact the Public Health Department in charge.
 During these 14 days, students should avoid going on campus, to the library or to the cafeteria.
-This should slow down the further spread of the coronavirus.
+This should slow down the further spread of coronavirus.

 - These rules must be consistently observed in the interest of all students and teachers.
 The faculties are asked to support students so that no further disadvantages arise from the downtime.